Fungrim/nimbus-jose-gcp-kms-provider/README.md

 JWTClaimsSet claims = // ... create claims

-// let the handle create the header
+// let the handle create the header, this will set
+// the algorithm and key ID
 JWSHeader header = handle.createHeaderBuilder().build();

 // create and sign